The Truth about Latencies

 There are several ways to avoid too great delays:

-- Hardware monitoring: Most of the sound cards (even the cheaper ones) have some sort of direct analog recording out you can put through to your head phones.
+- Hardware monitoring (analog signal will be put through): Most of the sound cards (even the cheaper ones) have some sort of direct analog recording out you can put through to your head phones.
 Of course your instrument is then "extra dry" (without any effect)

-An easy way to measure the delay works as follows:
+This is an easy way to measure the delay:

 Use a separate metronome and record the metronome beat with the 1st microphone